SolomonAyuba/CarSharing-Report-with-SQL-Queries/README.md

    GROUP BY weather_condition
    ORDER BY weather_condition_occurrence DESC;
    ```
---FINDINGS: 'Clear or partly cloudy' was the prevalent weather condition in 2017
+- Findings: 'Clear or partly cloudy' was the prevalent weather condition in 2017

 ### 4b.
 What was the average, highest, and lowest wind speed and humidity for each month in 2017 ?
--- **Table for windspeed**
+**Table for windspeed**
  ```sql
    SELECT
          strftime('%Y', date(timestamp)) year,